The Castle of Eliv Thade

 |3 Tiles||6 Points||10 Points|

 Collecting the four items is required before sending your score, and each one is worth 50 points.
 In addition to this easy 200 points, you will also receive 350 points for beating the game; 150 for solving the final anagram, 50 for entering the crypt, and a bonus 150 that is automatically added when sending your score.
+These last few bonus points are only added when you send your score, so don't worry if you don't see them in your total before sending.

 If you want to reach a score high enough for the avatar or a trophy, it's recommended that you collect all of the items and return to the front hallway at the bottom of the screen.
 In addition to it leading directly to the crypt, you can easily walk back and forth in this hallway to gain points without having to worry about cracked tiles.
+Due to the 350 bonus points you receive upon finishing the game and sending your score, when going for the avatar a score of just 850 is required before entering the crypt.

 The easiest way to solve anagrams is to look for prefixes, suffixes, and other arrangements commonly found in words.
 A good example of this can be found in the previous sentence: double letters.
 There are many words like suffix, arrangement, and common, with two of the same letter found together somewhere in the middle.
 They're so common, in fact, that nearly every sentence in this guide contains one.
 If you ever have an anagram with two of the same letter, use that as a starting point to solving it; this won't be true every time, but it's a good rule of thumb.